 The viewpoint of San Miguel de Allende is one of the most visited places in the city.
 And, for good reason.
 The mirador offers panoramic views over the city.

 It won’t be hard to spot the beautiful Parroquia de San Miguel Arcángel.
-It’s the most famous and photographed building in San Miguel de Allende thanks to its towering spires and pink colour.
-Or, Templo de San Francisco – an equally stunning church located in the heart of the city.
+It’s the most famous and photographed building in the city thanks to its towering spires and pink colour.

 But, the views don’t stop at the city centre.
 In the background, you’ll see the lakes to the west of the city and the dry hills of the Guanajuato countryside behind them too.

-TOP TIP: One block north of the Mirador is a street called Huertas.
+TOP TIP: One block north of the San Miguel Mirador is a street called Huertas.
 Head here for a great view of the Parroquia de San Miguel Arcángel framed by colonial-style buildings.
 It’s a lesser-known spot too with fewer people around!

 Where is Mirador de San Miguel de Allende?

-The mirador is located slightly southeast of the main square and church – Parroquia de San Miguel Arcángel – on Salida Real A Querétaro.
+The main mirador is located slightly southeast of the central square and church – Parroquia de San Miguel Arcángel – on Salida Real A Querétaro.
 Its location in the central zone makes it easily accessible by foot from most of the city.
-Find it on Google Maps here.

 San Miguel de Allende is in the Mexican state of Guanajuato.
 The city is 250 km northwest of Mexico City.
 With the drive usually taking 4 to 5 hours – allowing for the all-day traffic getting out of Mexico City.